 If you’d like to know more about how these colleges and universities were selected, you should visit the ranking methodology page.

-The student body at this school is highly diverse and welcomes undergraduates from across 44 U.S. states and 44 nations around the world.
+This school does not require freshmen to live on-campus.
 Study hard for the SAT; the average score of applicants to Virginia Tech is 1,210.
 Look at a few school videos to discover what is happening on campus.

 It is hard to find a better school than University of Georgia if you wish to study General Agriculture.
 Students from the General Agriculture degree program at University of Georgia make 7.0% above the typical graduate with the same degree.
 Located in Athens, Georgia, this college is a good final choice for students who enjoy the joy of a substantial city.

 Around 85.3% of the educators at this school are full-time and get normal office hours, so they tend to be more accessible to help.
 Graded #1 in Georgia for overall value, we would have predicted this university's superb educational programs to be more expensive.
 The scorecard provides a fantastic summary of University of Georgia.

 McNeese State University is among your top options if you're planning on studying General Agriculture.
 The setting in a big urban center is great for students seeking out considerable prospects for social networking, experience, and exploration.

 You'll obtain a lot for your education investment at McNeese State University, since its net price of $15,771 is an excellent value.
 Students shouldn't let affordability concerns prevent them from deciding on McNeese State University as 73.0% of students get some sort of school funding.
 Get a better idea of what campus life at McNeese State University is like by viewing some campus videos.